Updated for Sparkle 2.6

-Images have a basic placeholder look, which can be useful when you first rough out a layout without also adding content.
+Images have an initial placeholder look, which can be useful when you first rough out a layout without also adding content.

 The basic and most common image type is a bitmap image, which includes images coming from digital photography or image creation tools that aren’t expressly vector-based.